 Market situation and outlook

-According to the World Steel Association, global crude steel production for 2018 amounted to 1,790 (1,712) million tonnes, up 4.5% compared with 2017.
-Chinese steel production increased by just under 7%, compared with 2017.
-Steel production in the EU-28 was unchanged, whereas production in North America rose by just above 4% during 2018.
+According to the World Steel Association, global crude steel production for the first three months of 2019 amounted to 288 (277) million tonnes, up 4% compared with the same period in 2018.
+Chinese steel production increased by 9% and steel production in North America rose by 4%, whereas production in the EU-28 decreased by just under 4% compared with the same period in 2018.

-In North America, demand for heavy plate is estimated to remain strong during the first quarter of 2019.
-In Europe, demand is expected to be fairly stable.
-Global demand for high-strength steels is expected to remain strong during the first quarter of 2019.
+In North America, demand for heavy plate is estimated to continue to be good during the second quarter of 2019.
+In Europe, demand is expected to be somewhat weaker.
+Global demand for high-strength steels is expected to remain strong during the second quarter of 2019.

-For SSAB Americas, shipments are expected to be higher during the first quarter of 2019 compared with the fourth quarter of 2018, when a major maintenance outage was completed.
-Shipments for SSAB Europe are expected to be higher in the first quarter compared with the fourth quarter, when maintenance outages were completed in parts of the operation.
-Shipments for SSAB Special Steels are expected to increase during the first quarter, primarily following the planned maintenance outage in Oxelösund during the fourth quarter.
+For SSAB Americas, shipments are expected to be at about the same level during the second quarter of 2019 as for the first quarter.
+Shipments for SSAB Europe are expected to increase during the second quarter compared with the first quarter, when production was restricted in one of the blast furnaces.
+Shipments for SSAB Special Steels are expected to increase somewhat during the second quarter.

 Prices realized by SSAB Special Steels during the second quarter of 2019 are expected to be stable compared with the first quarter.
 Prices realized by SSAB Europe and SSAB Americas are expected to be somewhat lower during the second quarter.
 Higher raw material costs, primarily of iron ore, will have a negative impact on margins during the second quarter, mainly for SSAB Europe, but also for SSAB Special Steels.